carbon-language/carbon-lang/llvm/docs/CommandGuide/lit.rst

  suite take the most time to execute.
 Note that this option is most useful with ``-j 1``.

+.. option:: --no-indirectly-run-check

+ Do not error if a test would not be run if the user had specified the containing directory instead of naming the test directly.

 .. _selection-options:

 SELECTION OPTIONS